sinedied/talks/langchainjs-azure/langchainjs-azure.md

 ???
 - Let's start with a simple idea:
-- I'm from a generation who grew up reading books and articles, but nowadays most of the interesting information is in video format.
+- I'm from a generation who grew up reading books and articles, but nowadays most of the interesting content is in video format.

-- So, I thought it would be nice to have a system where you can ask questions about a YouTube video content, and get answers quickly in a text format without having to watch the whole video.
+- So, I thought it would be nice to have a system where you can ask questions about a YouTube video, and get answers quickly in a text format without having to watch the whole video.

 ---